Festo-se/festo-cpx-io/docs/source/features/cpx_io.md

 # CPX-SYSTEM

 ## festo-cpx-io
-python modbus implementation for festo cpx remote-io systems
+Python modbus implementation for Festo cpx remote-io systems
-### cpx-e
+### CPX-E
 The automation system CPX-E is a high-performance control and automation system focusing primarily on motion control functions for handling technology.
 It comprises individual function modules that allow a very flexible system structure.
 Depending on the combination, the automation system CPE-X can be configured and used purely as a remote I/O system or as a control system.
 The following modules are available:
 - Controller
 - Bus modules